jakobzhao/geog458/project/readme.md

 - A `readme.md` describes your project, including, but not limited to,
     - Project title
     - The url to visit the project.
 It should be in the format of `[username].github.io/[repo_name]`.
-    - team mates
+    - Team mates
     - Project description
     - One or two screenshots to illustrate the visualization of the project.
     - Project goal (such as, what is the message you want to deliver through your project?)
     - Data sources
-    - Applied libraries (e.g., Mapbox, D3, C3) and Web Services (e.g., github, basemap) in use
+    - Applied libraries (e.g., Mapbox, D3, C3) and Web Services in use (e.g., github, basemap).
     - Other things that are necessary to inform the audience.
     - Acknowledgment

-- You are strongly recommended to share the final project on Twitter and Facebook.
+- You are **strongly recommended to share the final project on Twitter and Facebook**.
 In the post, feel free to acknowledge contributions or to call for attention by tagging someone's account names.
 Those people or organizations may include but not limited to your group mates, TAs, instructor, UW, Mapbox, and etc.

-- You need to create an about page or about window to introduce your group mates and their contributions.
+- You need to **create an about page or about window** to describe your project, to introduce your group mates and their contributions.
 Also, feel free to introduce your TAs and Instructor as well.
 Take a look at this [about page](https://jakobzhao.github.io/slr/about.html) for ideas.

 ## Timeline